-As part of the Agribusiness and Applied Economics major curriculum, the department requires students to complete an internship worth 2 credit hours.
-The internship experience aims to acquaint undergrads with a real-world work environment in the field of Agribusiness and Applied Economics.
-The experience also aims to challenge undergraduates to apply the skills they've learned in the classroom to real-world challenges.
+Agribusiness and Applied Economics majors are required to complete a two-credit internship experience which aims to acquaint undergrads with a real-world work environment and challenge undergraduates to apply the skills they've learned in the classroom to real-world challenges.

 Internship credits can be earned in the following ways: